AdobeDocs/experience-manager-cloud-service.fr-FR/help/implementing/developing/tools/eclipse.md

 Une fois les [conditions préalables](#requirements) ci-dessus réunies, vous pouvez installer le plug-in comme suit :

-1. Ouvrez le [site web AEM Developer Tools](https://eclipse.adobe.com/com.adobe.granite.ide.p2update-1.3.0.zip). <!-- RB: OLD URL was (https://eclipse.adobe.com/aem/dev-tools/) This URL is generating a 404 error in the experience-manager-cloud-service.en LinkCheckExl report .
+1. Ouvrez le [AEM site Web des outils de développement](https://eclipse.adobe.com/com.adobe.granite.ide.p2update-1.3.0.zip). <!-- RB: OLD URL was (https://eclipse.adobe.com/aem/dev-tools/) This URL is generating a 404 error in the experience-manager-cloud-service.en LinkCheckExl report .
 The website appears to be dead; no redirects at all.
 Clicking "Installation Link" does not do anything.
 Only the link "Download archive" works.
 The "Online Documentation" link just takes you to the AEM Docs home page.
 Not sure if this topic is still needed?? -->

 1. Copiez le **lien d’installation**.